boxblinkracer/phpunuhi/README.md

 **Key Benefits**

-* Validates structure and content
+* Validates structure and content of translations
+* Keep consistent keys with validations based on CamelCase, KebabCase and more
 * Platform independent and composable framework with different components.
 * Exchange formats such as CSV and HTML
 * Live WebEdit with HTML exchange format